| | |

-However, there are a few things that you should keep in mind when using tap water in Dubai:
+These are a few things you should check before drinking tap water in Dubai:

-• Is the building I am staying in well maintained?
+• Is the building I am staying in well-maintained?
+Are water tanks checked & cleaned regularly?

-• If in a villa, has the water tank been cleaned regularly?
+• If a villa – Has the water tank been cleaned regularly?

 • Is a water filter fitted?